Renewable energy diversity accelerates innovation

 - What: NRG is using its size and scale to diversify its energy portfolio and accelerate investments in clean energy.

-- Where: NRG in Princeton, New Jersey and Green Mountain Energy Company in Austin, Texas
+- Where: NRG in Princeton, New Jersey, and Houston, Texas, and Green Mountain Energy Company in Austin, Texas

 - Why it matters: NRG’s investments in clean energy have a profound impact on our antiquated electric utility grid, human health and the environment by increasing the demand for electricity generated by renewable sources and lowering our dependence on fossil fuels.